 New to Orienteering?An overview of the sport

 If you haven't tried orienteering before or are not very experienced, we hope the explanations below will answer your questions.
-We are laying on events again, now that coronavirus restrictions have been lifted, and in addition you can still take a look at our permanent and virtual courses, for activities you can do at a time of your own choosing (even in a coronavirus lockdown).
+We lay on events, and in addition you can take a look at our permanent and smartphone courses, for activities you can do at a time of your own choosing.

 If you are looking forward to having a go at something local in the Cambridge area then head over to our Park-O pages.